petercanmakit/UdpChat/README.md

 	>>> [Messages received by the server and saved]

 #### 3.3 Off-line Chat
-peter:
+(peter):

 	>> [ zjj: off ]	[ peter: on ]
 	>>> send zjj Are you there?
 	>>> [Messages received by the server and saved]

-And when peter logs in, he will receive all the off-line messages from the server.
+And when zjj logs in, he will receive all the off-line messages from the server.
+(zjj):

 	>>> reg
 	>>> [Client table updated.]